BelaPlatform/bela_newBlog/docs/_posts/2017-09-15-bela-skull-music-pierre-tardif.markdown

 author: bela
 ---

-[Pierre Tardif](http://codingcoolsh.it/index.html) shared this video of a performance he did as part of the Water Tower Festival 2017.
+[Pierre Tardif](http://codingcoolsh.it/index.html) shared this video of a performance he did as part of the [Water Tower Festival 2017](http://watertowerartfest.com/en/) in Sofia, Bulgaria.

 {% include vimeo.html vimeo="233096591" %}